anywhichway/intersector/README.md

 Just 528 bytes of ES5 module minified code with no dependencies.
 322 bytes gzipped.

-2.5 to 3x faster than the next fastest (fast-array-intersect) for primitive values.

-1.25 to 1.5x faster than the next fastest (fast-array-intersect) for objects.
+1.15 to 1.5x faster than the next fastest.

-2.5 to 3x faster than the next fastest (fast-array-intersect) for keyed objects.

 `fast-array-intersect` and `intersector` are within 2 bytes of the same size, with `intersector` being smaller.